Bug Off!

-Bug Off! is a single screen fixed shooter for the Atari 8-bit family written by Sparky Starks and published by Adventure International in 1982.
+Bug Off! is a single screen fixed shooter for Atari 8-bit computers written by Sparky Starks and published by Adventure International in 1982.
 QuelleSoft released the game in Germany as Kampf dem Ungeziefer ("Fight the Bugs") in 1984.

 Gameplay

 The object of Bug Off! is to control a variety of bugs that swarm out of a Florida sinkhole and endanger the player's garden.

-The player controls a chemical sprayer, which can be moved on all four outer edges of the gameplay window.
-The sprayer will always point towards the center of the screen, where the garden resides.
+The player controls a chemical sprayer, which can be moved along the four outer edges of the gameplay window.
+The sprayer always points toward the opposite edge and sprays DDT bursts which reach halfway across the screen.
+A garden resides in the center.
 Only the wasps and spiders are dangerous to the player.
 They eat all the player's DDT supplies and thus end the game.
 The player tries to hold out until nightfall, when the butterflies appear, which reward the player bonus points for every corner that has remained free and also the army will drop in a new supply of the DDT.

 When the player is hit, he will lose his current can of DDT from his sprayer, and a second can will be thrown to the center of the garden, destroying all bugs on the map.
 When all lives are lost, it's game over.